 - I’m a new leader, how quickly am I required to be fully trained in my position?
 Immediately.
 We require leaders to be fully trained before they can be registered in the position.
 Youth Protection Training is online.
-The position-specific training is offered multiple times and places so, with planning you’ll be trained to deliver a quality program to your youth as quickly as possible.
+The position-specific training is offered multiple times and places as well as at the on-line Scouting Learning Center, so, with planning you’ll be trained to deliver a quality program to your youth as quickly as possible.

 - Who is considered the “Top Leader” for a Scouting Unit?
 The “Top Leader” is the single “direct contact leader” for a unit.
 For a Pack, this is the Cubmaster.
 For a troop, this is the Scoutmaster.
 For a team, this is the Varsity Team Coach.
 For a crew, this is the Venturing Crew Adviser.
 For a ship, this is the Skipper.